 Yes, the beloved vegan hot dog street vending cart business is for sale.
 City Dogs is at an exciting stage of evolution–with at least two distinct avenues/strategies it can pursue–but we are not the people to do either of these.
 Over the past year we’ve become very busy with other job opportunities and don’t have the time to give our all to City Dogs.
 It brings us great melancholy to let it go.

 Since 2009, City Dogs has operated as a micro-enterprise, rewarding its owners with modest income and a relatively easy, stress-free life.
 City Dogs is well past the point where it can evolve successfully into a small business, generating a lot more revenue than it does currently, but also requiring more time and attention.

 Avenue 1: growth strategy.
 City Dogs is beloved and recognized.
 Customers constantly beg for longer hours and more availability.
 City Dogs can become a vastly more robust profit generator, but it needs to expand–either with longer hours, a second cart, maybe even a fixed location (and keep the cart for weekend festivals, catering, etc.).
 City Dogs probably becomes an employer of several part-time employees.

 Avenue 2: freedom strategy.
 This is the business model that City Dogs regulars are familiar with.
-For three years, City Dogs has operated during lunch hours downtown and at special events across the Wasatch Front on many but not all weekends.
+For six years, City Dogs has operated during lunch hours downtown and at special events across the Wasatch Front on many but not all weekends.
 The operating model has been honed over the years to create a small-business income that nevertheless demands a modest workload for the proprietor.
-Even under this model, City Dogs has been profitable all three years promoted mostly with free social/online marketing, but also three years of advertising (in SLUG and Salt Lake City Weekly).
+Even under this model, City Dogs has been profitable all six years promoted mostly with free social/online marketing, but also several years of advertising in local publications.